Guy Swinnen Band

 How do I get there?

-The Marché aux Porcs is car-free during the one.may festival.
+The Marché aux Porcs is car-free during the One May festival.
 We recommend you come on foot, by bike or by public transport.
 We will set up a bicycle parking space next to the festival site.
 The nearest metro stop is Sainte-Catherine.
 Or you can take bus 89 (Central station-Westland shopping) to the Dansaert stop.

 If you do come by car, there are two paying car parks nearby: Q-park Brussels Lepage or Q-park Dansaert.